libretro/docs/docs/library/quicknes.md

 Settings with (Restart) means that core has to be closed for the new setting to be applied on next launch.

+- **Allow Opposing Directions** [quicknes_up_down_allowed] (**disabled**|enabled)

+	Enabling this will allow pressing / quickly alternating / holding both left and right (or up and down in some games) directions at the same time.

+	This may cause movement based glitches to occur in certain games.

+	It's best to keep this core option disabled.

 - **Aspect ratio** [quicknes_aspect_ratio_par] (**PAR**|4:3)

 	Configure QuickNES's core provided aspect ratio.